 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Princeton, the City Center neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Princeton City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Princeton City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 61.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.6% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 If you're planning where to retire, the City Center neighborhood in Princeton is a great option to consider.
 According to NeighborhoodScout's exclusive retirement dream area analysis, it's peaceful and quiet, has above average safety ratings compared to other neighborhoods in WV, offers a wide range of housing options, and has already attracted an enviable mix of college educated seniors.
 This neighborhood ranks as better for retirement living than 85.0% of the neighborhoods in West Virginia.
 If you are considering retiring to West Virginia, this is a good neighborhood to look at.